 In this paper, I analyse Don DeLillo’s dystopian novel, White Noise, to demonstrate concepts of the postmodern and the postmodern condition.
 Differentiating between the aesthetic focus of postmodernism and cultural purview of postmodernity, I describe their various contested meanings while keeping in mind that White Noise is not postmodern in style; rather, it is a commentary on the postmodern condition.
 DeLillo’s protagonist, Jack Gladney, is a modern man in a postmodern society, in constant friction with the changing status of knowledge.
 Employing Baudrillard’s theory of hyperreality, we find Gladney occupying an increasingly simulational and nonreferential world.
 Through Gladney’s obstinately modernist frame of perspective, DeLillo confronts the reader with a disturbing reality.

-The above papers I wrote myself, however, throughout my research I often unearth some fascinating and often esoteric studies, so below is my ever-growing, but by no means extensive list of papers on tattoos, body modification, literature, and culture, from various disciplines and schools of thought.
+The above papers I wrote myself, however, throughout my research I often unearth some fascinating andesoteric studies, so below is my ever-growing, but by no means extensive list of papers on tattoos, body modification, literature, and culture, all from various disciplines and schools of thought.
 I'll only post work that I've read, but if you have any suggestions or just want to yarn about a specific topic or book, please get in touch!

-I've only just begun uploading articles so bear with me.
 Use the search bar if you're after work on a specific topic, or use the drop-down menu to search by key themes.
-The abstracts are pulled from the online book depository that's linked (I will endeavor to write my own soon!).
+The abstracts are pulled from the online book depository that's linked.
 Most journal articles will require an institutional log in; their abstracts are extracted from the paper itself.

 - Body Modification 1